Angina Pectoris Overview

 Lesotho, a landlocked LDC within South Africa, faces significant underdevelopment due to:

-- Low GNI per capita: 380), accumulated significant debt due to rising interest rates, falling commodity prices (tobacco, tea), droughts, and refugees.
-In the 1980s-90s, annual debt repayments exceeded $100 million, leading to decreasing GDP per capita.
+Malawi, a landlocked HIPC LDC with a very low GNI per capita (100 million, leading to decreasing GDP per capita.
 Malawi entered the HIPC initiative in 2000.
 In 2005, 9.6% of GNI went to debt servicing, compared to 4.6% for healthcare.

 Debt relief in 2006 came with SAPs, requiring privatisation, ending agricultural subsidies, and selling grain stocks.
 This led to severe food crises (2001/02, 2004/05) and thousands of deaths.
 After debt relief, Malawi reintroduced farming subsidies, boosting maize exports, despite criticism from the World Bank.
 Debt cancellation reduced annual repayments by $40 million, allowing increased social spending (e.g., free primary education) and renewed access to loans.
 However, falling commodity prices since 2015 have again increased Malawi's external debt.